webpack/webpack.js.org/src/content/plugins/normal-module-replacement-plugin.md

 console.log(config.title);
 ```

-And now you just get the right config imported depending on which target you're building for:
+And now you will get the right config imported depending on which target you're building for:

 ```bash
 webpack --env.APP_TARGET VERSION_A